MAINTENANCE, PEST CONTROL, & MOLD

 - Pull bed away from wall or other furniture.
 Tuck in sheets and blankets to avoid contact with the floors or walls.

-If you should have any other questions or concerns, do not hesitate to ask your Resident Advisor, Community Director, Resident Manager, or Graduate Hall Director, or call the Department of Residence Life Central Administrative Offices.
+If you should have any other questions or concerns, please do not hesitate to ask your Resident Advisor, Community Director, Resident Manager, or Graduate Hall Director, or call the Department of Residence Life Central Administrative Offices.